BSN-Spartan/NC-Ethereum/README.md

 ## 6. Ethereum and Geth Documentation

-Below is a list of useful online documentation about Ethereum and geth:
+Below is a list of useful online documentation about Ethereum and Geth:

 How to set up Geth and execute some basic tasks using the command line tools: